Something in the air ..

 Notes & thoughts

-Bridged believes there should be many fewer private cars on our roads on climate grounds, for public space, and for health.
-The closure of Hammersmith Bridge proves fewer cars improvoes air quality.
+Bridged believes there should be many fewer private cars on our roads on climate grounds and to improve public space and community health.
+The closure of Hammersmith Bridge proves fewer cars improves air quality.

 But transport is not the whole story.
 Wood-burning stoves are the air-pollution equivalent of passive smoking.
 On a neighbourhood scale.
 The effects are involuntary and unevenly shared, borne most heavily by children, older residents and those with existing respiratory conditions.